aliciali1027/MySQL/README.md

 # MySQL

-How to create a new database host
+Issue 1: How to create a new database host
 ====
 Create a SQL user - To communicate with the database